Efesasa0/llm-performance-test/README.md

 # LLM playground 🛝
 This project will create the basis of a future project I plan to begin.
 I am prioritizing the main piece of software that is will be developing an LLM which needs preperation.
-Then later a full scale app will be integrated around this LLM.
+Then later a full scale app will be using this llm model.

 # TODOS (asses inference speed & plasticity)
 1. ✅ System prompt several models see if embodies the 2001 character HAL-9000